Skip to content

 Maxim DS3690

-The Maxim DS3690 (now Analog Devices) is a 26-channel transmission gate in a TQFN-56 package4.
-Each channel is independent (in the sense it’s not connected to any other channels, but it is switched with a shared control signal).
+The Maxim DS3690 (now Analog Devices) is a 26-channel transmission gate in a TQFN-56 package7.
+Each channel is electrically independent — there’s no signal path between channels — but all 26 share a single control input.
 It is designed for digital bus isolation when digital bus components are disabled or removed.

 Footnotes